surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

+= 1.6.3-dev.2 =

+(2018/03/21) Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.

 = 1.6.2 =

 (2018/03/10) Fixed the missing LinkedIn button inline caption value.
 Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.

-= 1.6.1 =

-(2018/03/04) Refactored transient cache index values to include WP query variables for extra uniqueness.